 Let me just give you a minute to ponder —–> How many of these pretzel bites can you eat in one sitting?

-Soft Pretzel Bites with Cheese Sauce
+Pretzel Bites with Cheese Dip

-- 1 1/2 cups lukewarm water
+- 1 1/2 cups water (lukewarm)

-- 2 1/4 tsp instant rise yeast
+- 2 1/4 teaspoons instant rise yeast ((1/4 ounce packet))

 - 1 teaspoon salt